markneto/project/readme.md

 The project aims to improve the ticket purchasing experience by providing detailed 3D seat maps, addressing common issues faced by users with traditional flat map presentations.

+Many users face difficulties in purchasing tickets online, either due to the navigability of the website or understanding the seating map of the event venue, which is mostly a flat map with no details.
+By providing a 3D view of the event location for seat selection, it will greatly improve the purchasing experience and align consumer expectations, who will be able to have a clearer idea of what their seat will be like and their vision for the stage.

 **Technologies Used:**
 - Front-end: HTML, CSS
 - 3D Modeling: SketchUp